Critical issues drive Pima County voters to polls

 “I know that he’s going through some health issues right now, so I know he won’t be running in the next election,” she said.
 “But he’s always been really good.
 I’ve always seen him out there, supporting Tucson and its surroundings.”

-Adrian Muñoz, also known as DJ Motion, was spinning records at Armory Park earlier in the day, making his way over to the west side’s Archer Center before the polls closed, as part of the Harris-Walz campaign’s “DJs at the polls” events.
+Adrian Muñoz, also known as DJ Motion, was spinning records at Armory Park earlier in the day, making his way over to the west side’s Fred Archer Neighborhood Center before the polls closed, as part of the Harris-Walz campaign’s “DJs at the polls” events.

 “You can tell the difference with the people when they come in, it’s a lot more relaxed,” he said.
 “They don’t expect it but when they come in, they’re dancing.”